 Well, the problem with that thinking is that many landlords won’t take credit card payments for rent, and mortgage lenders likely won’t either.
 When you look at your monthly budget, you may find that squeezing out $5,000 worth of spending in three months WITHOUT including your rent or mortgage payment in there could be a stretch.

-About that planning.
-We have a couple suggestions as you plan, or don't plan, to reach that credit card minimum spend requirement.
+We have a number of suggestions as you plan, or don’t plan, to reach that credit card minimum spend requirement.

 Plan ahead, and you’ll be fine.
 If in the first few days or weeks of getting your card, or before you apply for a new credit card, you jot down the purchases you plan on making with your credit card over the next few months, you should quickly get an idea of whether making the credit card’s minimum spend requirement will be a cinch or a stretch.
 But the key thing is that you want to think about it sooner rather than later.
 If you start spending wildly in the last week, to hit your minimum spend, you could end up making purchases you really don’t need, and there’s really no point to using your credit card to earn cash back, miles or points if you’re going to end up offsetting those rewards buy buying stuff you don’t really want or need.
 Or worse, if you do it by racking up unnecessary interest charges because you’ve spent beyond your ability to pay off those purchases right away.